It claimed to be spicy but it really wasn't, promise.

 Miso Soup Recipe

-Miso Choice: This time around I used an organic white miso, but I'd encourage you to experiment with a range of misos.
+Miso Choice: This time around I used an organic white miso, but I'd encourage you to experiment with a range of misos.3 ounces dried soba noodlesCook the soba noodles in salted water, drain, run cold water over the noodles to stop them from cooking, shake off any excess water and set aside.

 2 - 4 tablespoons miso paste (to taste)